Knowing whether or not to use a pre-workout formula is a crucial aspect of becoming more fit after the age of fifty.

 Examples of Pre-Workout Brands

-Though I’m not affiliated with LabDoor, I recommend them because they objectively analyze various formulas within their lab to see if the ingredients the companies have listed on their labels are actually inside their products, then they rank the formulas based on quality (see sources list at bottom of this article).
+Though I’m not affiliated with LabDoor, I recommend them because they objectively analyze various formulas within their lab to see if the ingredients the companies have listed on their labels are actually inside their products.
+They rank the formulas based on quality (see sources list at bottom of this article).

 Pre-Workout Supplement Safety